Asymmetric Digital Subscriber Line (ADSL) advantages, disadvantages and features

 Asymmetric Digital Subscriber Line (ADSL) presents a broadband connection technology, ADSL uses the existing copper wires that are installed for the telephone systems to deliver high-rate digital data, They can provide customers with high-speed data services even before switching to fiber-optics.

-ADSL can offer high speeds around thirty to forty times faster than a dial-up connection, It uses a wide range of frequencies, ADSL connections offer the bandwidth needed for high-quality voice services, It is used for web surfing and internet telephony, and as a fax line at the same time.
+ADSL can offer high speeds around thirty to forty times faster than a dial-up connection, It uses a wide range of frequencies, ADSL connections present the bandwidth needed for high-quality voice services, It is used for web surfing and internet telephony, and as fax line at the same time.

 The asymmetric of ADSL connection is because of its different capacity to download and upload, It offers more capacity for downloads from the internet to your computer than for uploads, The information you can send out in a particular time is much less than the amount of information you can download.